 Fellows get access to all membership resources, plus:

-- professional recognition of your senior responsibility in chemical engineering
+- professional recognition of your seniority in chemical engineering

 - use of FIChemE post nominal letters